 How bright is Comet Leonard now ?

-At the time of last update (02-Dec), the comet’s brightness is currently hovering around visual magnitude 7 making it a good object for both binocular and telescopic observation.
+At the time of last update (21-Dec), the comet’s brightness is currently hovering around visual magnitude 3 after a recent outburst.
+This makes it a great object for visual, binocular and telescopic observation.

 Where is Comet Leonard right now ?